Higher dimensional origami constructions: Introducing new angles

 \section{Introducing new angles}

-We finish this paper by exploring how one can alter the angle set to obtain a dense origami set.
+We finish this paper by exploring how one can alter the angle set of a lattice to obtain a dense origami set.
 If $M(U)$ is a lattice, there are three scenarios that may occur when new angles are introduced to the angle set $U$:

 \begin{enumerate}